Burfarte History, Family Crest & Coats of Arms

 Burfarte Spelling Variations

-Anglo-Saxon surnames are characterized by a multitude of spelling variations.
+Until quite recently, the English language has lacked a definite system of spelling rules.
+Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Burfarte include Burford, Bareford, Berford, Barford, Buford, Burfort and many more.

 Early Notables of the Burfarte family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Burfarte Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Burfarte Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Burfarte family to Ireland